10 Best known places in Tuscany

-Here, my personal list of the 10 Best-known places in Tuscany you cannot miss during your trip.
+Here is a list of what I suppose are the 10 Best known places in Tuscany that you cannot miss during your trip.

 You have the great opportunity to walk in the shadow of the Brunelleschi Dome or in Piazza della Signoria with the fountain of Neptune and Perseus statue.
-Take your time to visit the Uffizi Gallery, then go to the Old Bridge Ponte Vecchio and have a look at the tiny jewelry workshops.
-Finally wait for the sunset up to Piazzale Michelangelo.
+Take your time to visit the Basilica of Santa Croce, Uffizi Gallery, then go to the Old Bridge Ponte Vecchio and have a look at the tiny jewelry workshops.
+Finally, wait for the sunset up to Piazzale Michelangelo.

 The medieval hill town is known for the magnificent Cathedral the big Piazza del Campo, heart of the town with cafes, restaurants and old buildings.
 It holds twice a year, in July and August, the famous horse-race Il Palio.

 The leaning tower is the symbol of the town.
-A picture with it is a must.
-But Pisa is also Piazza dei Miracoli, the old Centre with narrow streets and the Arno river.
+A picture with it is a must, but Pisa is also the Square of Miracles, the old Centre with narrow streets, and the Arno river.
+Don’t miss the chance to visit Pisa beyond the leaning tower.

 7. San Gimignano

 The gorgeous medieval Manhattan of Tuscany is renowned for its 14 towers and architecture.
-It was an important trade centre during middle ages.
+It was an important trade center during middle ages.
 Today it is a UNESCO world heritage site with more than 3 million visitors every year.
+If you want to explore Sangi in a different way follow the itinerary of our Unconventional tour of San Gimignano.

 This beautiful ancient town has roots back to neolithic.
 It was an important centre for Etruscans and then for Romans.
 It is also home of the Volturi Vampires in the Twilight saga by the American author Stephenie Meyer.